wagerc97/imse-docker/README.md

-## /imse
+# IMSE - Information Management and Systems Engineering
 ### Goal:
-Create a Docker that hosts a database, php script for web application and a java program to populate the db.
+Create a Docker that hosts a database modelled after business domain, php script for web application and a java/python program to populate the db.

 ### Status quo:
 * Docker starts up via base image -> custom image -> container